meryemza/meryemza/README.md

 <br>
 <div align="center">

-🎓 Licence in Cybersecurity at
+🎓 Licence in Cybersecurity at FSTG

 🏫 Currently studying Computer Science at 1337 (42 Network)